When you practice the attitude of gratitude meditation below you will start to feel super positive about… well, pretty much everything actually.

 Beware of false gratitude and painful thoughts

-When practicing these gratitude meditations you may fall prey to the fake gratitude.
+When practicing this attitude of gratitude meditation you may fall prey to the fake gratitude.
 This is the attitude in which we lazily think, “Life actually sucks, but I should be grateful anyway”.
 This is a negative attitude and is not real gratitude.

 To counter this false gratitude, get specific.

 For instance, if you are trying to be grateful in a relationship, you might notice your mind saying, “My relationship is bad but I should be thankful anyway.”
 Is you experience this, get specific.
 Bring to mind things that you generally do love about the relationship, state it explicitly, and give a genuine reason why you are grateful for it.

 For instance, when I express gratitude for my father (with whom I had a turbulent relationship and whom I have both negative and positive memories) I might say,